Developer Notes By the Split Screen Launcher team May 2026 ~8 min read

 In plain terms: the "tricks" third-party apps used to flip the phone into split mode don't work anymore on Android 15 and 16.
 Most apps in this category never shipped a fix.

-The result is that a majority of split-screen utilities on Google Play — including the most-downloaded one in this category — no longer behave correctly on recent Pixel devices.
-User reviews for those apps are full of complaints dating from late 2025 onward.
+The result is that a majority of split-screen utilities on Google Play — including the most-downloaded one in this category — have drawn reports of inconsistent behavior on recent Pixel devices, particularly on Android 15 / 16.
+User reviews for those apps include a notable number of such reports dating from late 2025 onward.

 Split Screen Launcher reaches split view reliably on Android 15 and 16 via a different path.
 We're keeping the exact mechanism to ourselves — it took a fair amount of experimentation to find a combination that works across OS versions, and publishing the recipe would effectively be handing it to every broken competitor.
 What we can say is that our release history reflects active maintenance across the Android 12, 12L, 14, 15, and 16 transitions, and we intend to keep that cadence going.